drachValentyn/loginProject/README.md

 $ npm run build
 ```

-Verify the deployment by navigating to your server address in your preferred browser.
+Verify the deployment by navigating to your app address in your preferred browser.

 ```sh
 127.0.0.1:9009